 White-tailed deer are herbivores (plant-eaters) whose diets vary according to habitat and season.
 They are both browsers (animals which eat twigs and leaves) and grazers (which eat grasses).
 Common food items include green plants (summer), corn, acorns and other nuts (fall), and buds and twigs of woody plants (winter).
-At Cosley Zoo, the deer are fed a commercial herbivore diet, hay, fruits and vegetables, and branches from a variety of trees.
+At Cosley Zoo, the deer are fed a commercial deer diet, hay, fruits and vegetables, and leaves and branches from a variety of trees.

 White-tailed deer live in wooded areas near clearings or farm fields.

 White-tailed deer have an average life expectancy of 2-3 years in the wild.
 In human care, they may live up to 15 years.

 White-tailed deer play an important role in their ecosystems as major prey animals for many large predators.
 They are commonly hunted for meat and sport.
 The large amount of money that is collected for hunting licenses plays an important role in protecting our environment.